Aleksander Paluszek

 Aleksander Paluszek (born 9 April 2001) is a Polish professional footballer who plays as a centre-back for Ekstraklasa club GKS Katowice.

 Club career

-Pohronie

 On 16 July 2021, Paluszek was loaned from Górnik Zabrze to Pohronie, but was released during winter break.

+On 1 August 2023, Paluszek returned to Śląsk Wrocław on a two-year contract with an option for a third year.

+He transferred to GKS Katowice in summer 2025.
+On 9 September 2025, Paluszek suffered an injury during a friendly match against Górnik Zabrze.
+Following detailed medical examinations, he was diagnosed with a torn ligament in his right knee.